Today, we will talk about the subject of how to effectively transfer project knowledge.

 Second, it took the implementation team about two months to get everything required ready (including materials required and all preconditions, etc. ), and to finish the investigation of all processes, and finally generate detailed business documentations of all implementations.
 But at the final summary meeting I discovered that all these works could actually be done in two weeks.
 But before that, in the earlier several projects, for each investigation for implementation, it all took two months, instead of just two weeks.

 I was astonished by the fact that the implementation team’s efficiency was still not improved after they had performed all those similar projects.
 We all know that for software-system development human resource cost big part of project budget.
 If a relatively mature software product was developed in the first project, then in the second similar project it would start to profit.
 But in reality, due to the above-mentioned issues, the project cycle had not been shortened, and the cost of human resources was as high as usual, which lead to low performance of the entire program.

 2 We found the cause!

 At that time, I was thinking that the causes of all the issues must be found, otherwise similar projects can not be done in the future.
 Then, I held a meeting with test department, development department and all team members to discuss the issues.
 At last, we found the cause!

 Second, for the issue of “efficiency of implementation not being improved”.
-We investigated the implementation team’s work, and found out that three projects had used three different project templates for the implementations.
-Each time, they had to explain to the clients about how to fill the particular template, which explains the implementation efficiency not being improved.
+We investigated the implementation team’s work and found out that three projects had used three different project templates for the implementations.
+Each time, they had to explain to the clients how to fill the particular template, which explains the implementation efficiency not being improved.
 In fact, my several formal projects were using uniform project templates for implementation.
 But these templates and information had not been documented and shared timely.

 3 Knowledge transfer can solve it!